stefan-caraiman/stefan-caraiman.github.io/_posts/2020-01-11-welcome-to-my-blog.md

   - non-tech
 ---

-Hey there, I'm Stefan Caraiman, just another random DevOps Engineer in the sea of IT folks.
+Hey there, I'm Stefan Caraiman, welcome to my blog!

+I'm just another random DevOps Engineer in the sea of IT folks that is into FOSS(Free and open-source software), DevOps(duh!), the "cloud" and security related topics.

 This website will serve as a way for me to share my knowledege, opinions and stories from my tech side part of my life.

 ## What do I like?

 I'm into learning anything "new and shiny" as most of the folks in this area are, trying out cooking recipes, gaming at times and hanging out with interesting people.

 Check out the [whoami][whoami] for more info about "who i am" and other "fun facts".

 ## Why are you writing this?